yumc-afk/SkyRL/skyrl-train/docs/getting-started/installation.rst

     git clone https://github.com/novasky-ai/skyrl_train.git
     cd skyrl-train
-    uv sync
+    uv sync --extra vllm
+    source .venv/bin/activate

 That is it!
-A base environment would already be setup for you.
+You should now be to able to run our :doc:`quick start example <quickstart>`.

 Install without Dockerfile
 --------------------------